Richard "Reg" Ramsden - Director & Founder

 Jonathan Trollip - Director

 Jonathan is an experienced Director with over 30 years of commercial, corporate, governance, legal and transaction experience.
-Jonathan is currently non-executive chairman of ASX listed Global Value Fund Limited and Future Generation Investment Company Limited, and a non-executive director of ASX listed Kore Potash Ltd
+Jonathan is currently a non-executive director/chair of various ASX listed companies.
+He also has some commercial private company directorships.

-He holds commercial private company directorships with Meridian International Capital Limited and BCAL Diagnostics Pty Ltd. In the philanthropy area he is chairman of Science of Wildlife Limited, and the University of Cape Town Australia Alumni Trust.
-Jonathan has worked as a principal of Meridian for the past 22 years.
-Prior to that, he was a Partner with law firm Herbert Smith Freehills.
-He holds postgraduate degrees in economics and law, was admitted as a qualified lawyer in England and Australia.
+In the philanthropy area he is chairman of The Pinnacle Charity Foundation and is on the advisory board of Science for Wildlife Limited.
+Jonathan worked as a principal of Meridian International Capital Limited for about 2 decades and prior to that was a partner with law firm Herbert Smith Freehills.
+He holds postgraduate degrees in economics and law, and was admitted as a qualified lawyer in England and Australia.